Bessie Holland

 Bessie Holland is an Australian actress, best known for her role as Stella Radic on the prison drama series Wentworth.
 Holland also plays Tessa in the ABC series Wakefield.

 Holland appeared in ABC series The Exhibitionists alongside Bridie Carter, Mandy McElhinney and Veronica Milsom.

 On 8 December 2024, Holland was named in the cast for season three of Foxtel legal drama The Twelve.
-On 20 November 2025, ABC announced that Holland was a part of the cast for it's series Treasure & Dirt.
+On 20 November 2025, ABC announced that Holland was a part of the cast for its series Treasure & Dirt.